PlatformLab/HomaModule/README.md

     information.
 Or, run `cp_node client --workload 500000` on the client: this will send continuous 500 KB messages for a simple througput test.
     Type `cp_node --help` to learn about other ways you can use this program.
-  - The `cp_vs_tcp` script uses `cp_node` to run cluster-wide tests comparing Homa with TCP (and/or DCTCP); it was used to generate the data for Figures 3 and 4 in the Homa ATC paper.
+  - The `cp_bench` script uses `cp_node` to run any of a variety of benchmarks; it was used to generate the data for Figures 3 and 4 in the Homa ATC paper.
 Here is an example command:
     ```
-    cp_vs_tcp -n 10 -w w4 -b 20
+    cp_bench -n 10 -w w4 -b 20 -B homa_vs_tcp
     ```
+    The `-B` option selects one of several benchmarks; `homa_vs_tcp` will run both Homa and TCP on the same workload and generate graphs comparing them.
-    When invoked on node0, this will run a benchmark using the W4 workload from the ATC paper,
+    When invoked on node0, this will run the W4 workload from the ATC paper,
     running on 10 nodes and generating 20 Gbps of offered load (80% network load on a 25 Gbps network).
-Type `cp_vs_tcp --help` for information on all available options.
+Type `cp_bench --help` for information on all available options.
-  - Other `cp_` scripts can be used for different benchmarks.
-    See `util/README.md` for more information.

  - Some additional tools you might find useful:
    - Homa collects various metrics about its behavior, such as the size